acdh-oeaw/Teaching_CBS4DH/exercise/commandline/README.md

 # lesson 2

-- [ ] Create a list of all the `.jpg` files in the `commandline` folder and write it to a file
+- [ ] Create a list of all the `.jpg` files in the `commandline/images` folder and write it to a file

-- [ ] In the folder `chemistry` are a bunch of files - for every file, use `wc` to count the number of lines in the file and write the result (together with the filename) to a file `lines.txt`
+- [ ] In the folder `commandline/chemistry` are a bunch of files - for every file, use `wc` to count the number of lines in the file and write the result (together with the filename) to a file `lines.txt`

 - [ ] Now look at the content of the file `lines.txt`: sort the contents of `lines.txt` - is the sorting correct?